Child Employment and Children in Entertainment

 Apply to become a chaperone for a child in entertainment

-If you wish to renew your current Hampshire Chaperone Licence, complete the following form:
+If you wish to renew your current Hampshire Chaperone Licence, complete the following form (your licence must still be valid to apply for a renewal):

 Apply to renew a Chaperone Licence for a child in entertainment